 I contacted my client to find out how she had used images in the past.
 She was in meetings all day, which was why she had tasked me with the project.
 She suggested I join the online Facebook community, dedicated to the company who offered the blogging platform as part of a larger bundle of products.
 I joined the group and scrolled through the most recent posts.
 I found the group had very little recent activity.

-One post from a month earlier, asking a question that never received a response.
+One post was from a month earlier, asking a question that never received a response.
 A few other questions that had received responses that were not really answers to the questions being asked.
 I did not have high hopes.
 I posted my question and then went back to Google to see if I could find it there.
 All I found were links back to the company page, which I didn’t have confidence in, but finally went there to search for a tutorial.

 I found one single video that purported to be “The Blogging Video” and the text surrounding it implied that it would answer all sorts of questions concerning blogging.
 As I read the text, a chat box popped up and asked if it could help me.
 I ignored it, as my previous experience with this company left me a bit cold on them.